amirhnajafiz/auth-website/demo/DEMO.md

 # Website demo

-Here are some pictures that shows the result of our flask to-do application.
+Here are some pictures that show the result of our flask to-do application.

 ### Login page
 <img src="./1.png" width="700" />